Vaping on Holiday

 You can take your vape device and up to 2 spare batteries onto the aeroplane with you in your carry on luggage, but you can’t store them in your checked luggage due to potential risks of fire.
 You also need to make sure that your spare batteries are packed separately, in a battery case ideally.

-Tip: It’s not required, but it’s always a good idea to empty the e liquid out of your tank before you fly, as pressure changes can cause pretty horrendous leaks, and there’s nothing worse than VG-heavy e liquid lining your pockets or hand luggage.
+Another tip: It’s not required, but it’s always a good idea to empty the e liquid out of your tank before you fly, as pressure changes can cause pretty horrendous leaks, and there’s nothing worse than VG-heavy e liquid lining your pockets and/or hand luggage.

 Vaping in Airports

 It might not be obvious to everyone, so I’ll just remind you that you can’t vape on aeroplanes or inside most airports.
 I’m never on time to anything, so I tend to spend the minimum amount of time possible in the airport before my flight, and that’s still frustratingly too long to go without vaping, on top of the flight time AND going through security at the other side.
 Luckily, quite a few major airports in the UK have designated airside smoking/vaping areas for when you’ve battled security and are impatiently waiting to board your flight.
 If you think you might need this facility, you might want to make sure your outbound flight is from one of the following:

 - Leeds Bradford Airport (there is a charge of £1)

 - Liverpool John Lennon Airport

 - Aberdeen Airport (also requires a £1 access charge)

 The majority of the other major airports in the UK do have designated smoking/vaping areas before you go through security though, you’ll just need to hold in your cravings for a bit longer unfortunately.